 Operating mode indication

-An EHT AP that supports 320 MHz shall set dot11EHTOMIOptionImplemented to true.
+An EHT AP that sets the Support For 320 MHz in 6 GHz subfield in the EHT Capabilities element to 1 (#17096)shall set dot11EHTOMIOptionImplemented to true.

 An EHT STA with dot11EHTOMIOptionImplemented that is equal to true shall set the EHT OM Control Support subfield in the EHT MAC Capabilities Information field in the EHT Capabilities element it transmits to 1; otherwise the EHT STA shall set the EHT OM Control Support subfield to 0.